Safeguarding children and young people policy

 In addition to the mandatory reporting obligations above, any person who believes on reasonable grounds that a child is in need of protection from any form of child abuse, may disclose that information to the Police or relevant state authority.

-If the appropriate child protection service or the police decide to conduct an investigation of a report made, Make-A-Wish representatives must cooperate fully with the investigation.
+If the appropriate regulatory authority or the police decide to conduct an investigation of a report made, Make-A-Wish representatives must cooperate fully with the investigation.

 Make-A-Wish Australia considers that it is not acceptable to delay taking action against an alleged perpetrator unless (or until) they have been charged with a criminal offence.
 Make-A-Wish Australia commits to taking action immediately following the receipt of a complaint and will ensure to actively participate in the investigation process and follow up with the state or territory based regulatory bodies to ensure that the issue has been appropriately dealt with.